zzx-peter/verl/docs/preparation/reward_function.rst

-Implment Reward Function for Dataset
+Implement Reward Function for Dataset
 ======================================

 For each dataset, we need to implement a reward function or utilize a reward model to compute the rewards for the generated responses.